wiseman-timelord/GoldWeekly-Indicator/README.md

 The current detail of features is...
 - GoldWeekly-Advisor - In Progress.
 Supposedly as an EA able to display multiple indicators, and combine signals with graphic.
 - GoldWeekly-Indicator - 3 Clear Smma, and Text Objects with, window position and font size.
-- GoldWeekly-TextOnly - Text Objects with, window position and font size.
-Here is only concise detail of useful info.
+- GoldWeekly-TextOnly - Text Info with, window position and font size.

 ### Preview
 - Indicator version - 3 Smma and Display Text...